ahagiu30/4_p00_string-i-totally-know-what-what-i-am-doing/README.md

 ## Phase 0: Game Selection, Analysis & Plan

-#### Selected Game: YOUR GAME HERE
+#### Selected Game: Type Racer

 ### Rules
 What are the core rules of your game?

-YOUR ANSWER HERE
+Cant make a typing mistake.
+Dies if make a typing mistake.
+Have to type faster than before.
+Sentence resets

 ### Necessary Features
 What are the core features that your game should have?
 These should be things that __must__ be implemented in order to make the game playable, not extra features that could be added to make the game more fun to play.

-YOUR ANSWERS HERE
+Typing sentence, and some buttons for resets and stuff.

 ### Extra Features
 What are some features that are not essential to gameplay, but you would like to see (provided you have time after completing the necessary features.

-YOUR ANSWERS HERE
+Visial keyboard.

 #### Interface
 What will your game look like?

-YOUR ANSWERS HERE
+typeracer(death mode) + monkeytype

 ### Controls
 How will your game be controlled?

-Keyboard Controls:
+Keyboard Controls: letters

-Mouse Controls:
+Mouse Controls: none